Home > Funding > Warmer Homes Scotland

 How does it work for private tenants?

 If you are a private sector tenant your landlord will be made aware of the improvements that can be funded by the Scottish Government and which ones they may be required to fund directly.
-Their permission is required to be given prior to any improvements being installed.
+Their permission is required before any improvements can be installed.

 Since 1 August 2017, restrictions have been applied to the improvements available under Warmer Homes Scotland to householders living in privately rented properties.
 Private Rented Sector properties covered by the statutory Repairing Standard will no longer receive improvements that a landlord is legally obliged to provide.
-These householders will still be eligible for other improvements available under the programme if they are recommended for your home.
+These properties will still be eligible for other improvements available under the programme if they are recommended.
 For more information, speak to an advisor.

 Find out more information on the repairing standard.